 • Live in the home as the occupying homeowner

-• A household income below 50% of the area median income
+• A household income that is below the lowest income limit for the county

-• Age 62 or older for a grant and unable to repay a repair loan
+• Age 62 or older for the grant and proof you can’t afford a repair loan

-• Great for: Older adults age 62 and above who need to make home modifications
+Who it’s good for Low-income borrowers and borrowers age 62 and older who need to make home modifications

-If you’re a veteran with a disability, the Department of Veterans Affairs offers various programs and VA loans to help you buy or modify a house to fit your specifications.
-Visit the VA website for details on qualifying service-connected disabilities and the application process.
-We’ve included a summary below.
+If you’re a veteran with a qualifying disability, the Department of Veterans Affairs offers various programs and grants that can help you buy or modify a house to fit your specific needs.
+We’ve included a summary of the VA programs and grants below.

 Specially Adapted Housing (SAH) Grant